its-saanvi/linux-mcsr/doc/boat-eye.md

 # Finishing Up

-- The zoom overlay for pixel counting could also be setup the same way as Windows by using the method for non-Julti macros (using a screen capture on OBS).
+- If you are using OBS Studio for displaying the eye measuring projector, note that the projector can be set up by using a screen capture in OBS.
+Refer to [method 2](https://its-saanvi.github.io/linux-mcsr/boat-eye.html#Eye-Measuring-Projector).
-- However, this version of the Tall Macro doesn't support moving the projector under the Tall Minecraft Window and displaying it alongside.
-But it is possible to have another screen where it is always open and just peeking over at that to count pixels.
+- **However**, this version of Tall Macro doesn’t automatically display the projector alongside the tall Minecraft window.
+You can, however, keep it open on another screen or behind your Minecraft window and refer to it while counting pixels.
 - Congratulations!
-We have successfully setup boat eye on Linux!
+You have successfully set up Boat Eye on Linux!